-If you are a UK based seller and you choose to send items within the UK Mainland (as defined below) and select ‘Ship with Evri’ to purchase a shipping label through Depop, the following additional terms shall apply.

-Carrier means our chosen third-party carrier who provides the shipping service when you purchase a shipping label via Depop (currently Evri).

-Dangerous Goods means substances and articles which have been identified under applicable law as hazardous for transport and which present a risk to people, property and the environment.

-Excluded Items means the items set out Schedule 2.

-Parcel means any parcel that you ship using ‘Ship with Evri’ via Depop.

-Prohibited Items means the items set out in Schedule 1.

-UK Mainland means England, Wales, the Isle of Wight, Isle of Man and Scotland and excludes: (i) the Scottish Highlands and Scottish Islands set out in Schedule 4; (ii) Guernsey, Jersey and the Isles of Scilly; and (iii) Northern Ireland.

-Version 2 | If you are a UK based seller and you choose to send items within the UK Mainland (as defined below) and select ‘Ship with Evri’ to purchase a shipping label through Depop, the following additional terms shall apply
+If you are a UK based seller and you choose to send items within the UK Mainland (as defined below) and select ‘Ship with Evri’ to purchase a shipping label through Depop, the following additional terms shall apply

 Carrier means our chosen third-party carrier who provides the shipping service when you purchase a shipping label via Depop (currently Evri).

 Dangerous Goods means substances and articles which have been identified under applicable law as hazardous for transport and which present a risk to people, property and the environment.

 Excluded Items means the items set out Schedule 2.

 Parcel means any parcel that you ship using ‘Ship with Evri’ via Depop.

 Prohibited Items means the items set out in Schedule 1.

 UK Mainland means England, Wales, the Isle of Wight, Isle of Man and Scotland and excludes: (i) the Scottish Highlands and Scottish Islands set out in Schedule 4; (ii) Guernsey, Jersey and the Isles of Scilly; and (iii) Northern Ireland.